Kacelo/binary-city/README.md

 Relational linking between clients and contacts.
 Uses Bootstrap for a modern and mobile-friendly UI.
 ### Technologies Used
-Backend: PHP
+- Backend: PHP
-Frontend: HTML, JavaScript, Bootstrap CSS
+- Frontend: HTML, JavaScript, Bootstrap CSS
-Database: MySQL
+- Database: MySQL
-Server Environment: XAMPP
+- Server Environment: XAMPP
-Setup Instructions

 ### Project Structure
-/config: Configuration files for database connection and session handling.
+- /config: Configuration files for database connection and session handling.
-/models: PHP classes for interacting with the database (e.g., contacts, clients).
+- /models: PHP classes for interacting with the database (e.g., contacts, clients).
-/controllers: Logic for handling requests and performing actions like CRUD operations.
+- /controllers: Logic for handling requests and performing actions like CRUD operations.
-/views: HTML forms and pages rendered for the user interface.
+- /views: HTML forms and pages rendered for the user interface.
-/includes: PHP scripts for handling form submissions and linking the backend.
+- /includes: PHP scripts for handling form submissions and linking the backend.
+-
+### Setup Instructions

 #### 1. Prerequisites
 Before running this project, ensure the following are installed: